Here you will hear those who sing for the seas.

 Pete Sears – bass & vocals (David Nelson Band, Jefferson Starship, Hot Tuna,

 Celebrate the winter solstice and its warm traditions with a concert of original and traditional acoustic music.
-This season marks the 30th anniversary of the multi-platinum selling Winter Solstice album series originally released on Windham Hill Records.
-Label founder and Grammy-winning guitarist, Will Ackerman joins Grammy Award-nominated singer, fiddler, pianist, and songwriter Barbara Higbie and Grammy-nominated guitarist, composer Alex de Grassi with supporting musician, guitarist Todd Boston to lead a joyous holiday concert.
+This season marks the 35th anniversary of the multi-platinum selling Winter Solstice album series originally released on Windham Hill Records.
+Label founder and Grammy-winning guitarist, Will Ackerman joins Grammy Award-nominated singer, fiddler, pianist, and songwriter Barbara Higbie and composer Todd Boston, with special guest cellist Mia Pixley, to lead a joyous holiday concert.

 ABOUT WINDHAM HILL